Set§

 .serialize(): [*]

-Returns a plain Javascript object representation of this Set
+Returns a plain Javascript object representation of this Set's data.
+The resulting

 object instance is fresh, and may be modified without concern.
 It will not be